Medi-Girls

 and is excited to combine these two

-passions through her involvement in
+passions through her involvement

-(this organization).
+in Medi-Girls.
 In her free time,

 she enjoys traveling with her family